PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 This section describes how to create a custom feature file or download a ready-made system.
 Please note that all created or downloaded feature files are stored as .feature in the working directory of PCT.
-Typically, it is “C:\Users\[USER NAME]\Documents\PCT\CorpusTools\FEATURE\” (Windows), or “~/Documents/PCT/CorpusTools/FEATURE” (macOS).
-So you can use a feature file from another machine if you save it in the right directory.
+See :ref:`local_storage` for details.

 .. _feature_format: